giampaolo/psutil/docs/api.rst

     or ``None`` compares process times to system CPU times elapsed since last call, returning immediately.
 That means the first time this is called it will return a meaningless ``0.0`` value which you are supposed to ignore.
-    In this case is recommended for accuracy that this function be called a second time with at least ``0.1`` seconds between calls.
+    For accuracy, it is recommended to call this function a second time with at least ``0.1`` seconds between calls.
     Example:

       >>> import psutil